O-T Fagbenle: Awards and nominations

 Fagbenle was the recipient of an Outstanding Achievement Award at the 13th African Film Awards.
-In 2012, Fagbenle was nominated for Best Male Performance at the Off West End Awards for his 'charismatic' portrayal of Slupianek in The Conquest of the South Pole.
+Fagbenle was nominated for the 2012 Offie for Best Male Performance; a 'charismatic' portrayal of Slupianek in The Conquest of the South Pole).

 Fagbenle was awarded Best Actor in a Leading Role at the M.E.N. awards for his performance in Six Degrees of Separation.
 In 2015, Fagbenle was nominated for "Best Male Performance on TV" by the Screen Nation Awards for his performance as Frank on HBO's Looking.

 In 2015, Fagbenle was nominated and awarded by the MViSA awards for BEST MALE ACTOR for his performance in The Interceptor.

 In 2016, Fagbenle and the cast of Ma Rainey's Black Bottom at the Royal National Theatre led the production to an Olivier Award, the most prestigious honour in British Theatre.

 In 2018, Fagbenle collected The Handmaid's Tale's International BAFTA Award.
 In 2019, Fagbenle received a Screen Actors Guild Award nomination for his role on The Handmaid's Tale.

 In 2021 O-T Fagbenle received an Emmy Award nomination for his performance on the Hulu series The Handmaid's Tale.
 For four seasons, he has played Luke, who is the husband of June Osborne played by Elizabeth Moss.

 In 2021 O-T Fagbenle was nominated for best comedy performance at the Royal Television Society Awards for the comedy Maxxx, which he also wrote and produced.

 In 2021 O-T as nominated for Best Actor at the prestigious Edinburgh TV awards for his show Maxxx.

 In 2021 Maxxx received a nomination for Best Scripted Comedy at the National Comedy Awards celebrating the UK's most brilliant comedy content and creators.
 He was also individually nominated for best comedy actor.

 In 2021 O-T Fagbenle was nominated for Outstanding Comedy Actor and Maxxx was nominated for Best Scripted Comedy Series at the National Comedy Awards launched by Channel 4.